-The patented Blended Aftertreatment System (BATS) is a unique concept developed by RPS partners Engine Fuel and Emissions Engineering (EF&EE) and Clean Train Propulsion (CPT) that allows EMD locomotives fitted with HEP generators to meet current emissions requirements without replacing the proven and reliable 645 and 710 main engine.
+The patented BATS is a unique concept developed by RPS that allows legacy Tier 0 EMD passenger locomotives fitted with independent HEP generator engines to meet Tier 3+ emissions requirements without replacing the proven and reliable 2-stroke medium speed main engine.
 The key to the concept is combining the HEP Exhaust with the main exhaust in order to facilitate mixing and delivery of the dosing agent (Urea) to optimize the emissions reduction for both engines.
 The system consists of Compact Selective Catalytic Reduction (CSCR) with a Urea storage and injection circuit, respective exhaust ducting, and a system controller that monitors and dispenses the Urea as a function of system load.
-The below schematic shows the system architecture (shown in green) specific to an F59PH.

 The BATS Tier 4X is the latest iteration of the product.
 Built on the proven and EPA Certified Blended After Treatment (BATS) Architecture, the “X” signifies EXTRA as the additional Blended Power System (BPS) will allow legacy dual engine passenger locomotives to provide:

 The BATS is an improvement to the EF&EE ‘Compact SCR’ system previously tested in service with Metrolink in 2010.